jwworth/jakeworth/content/blog/my-development-roadmap.md

 experience.
 Writing software is pretty hard; it's a much harder when you don't have a plan.

-Every item here à la carte– I wouldn't typically do more, but I might do less on projects of modest scope.
+Every item here is à la carte– I wouldn't typically do more, but I might do less on projects of modest scope.

 ### Introduction